mohsenarabgol/GettingCleaningData/README.md

 9) We write the final into the "output.txt"
 Note that you can always read this file as a data.frame using the following command:
 > read.table("output.txt", header=TRUE, check.names=FALSE)
-The resulting data.frame is a tidy dataset similar to final_data.

 Note: The code takes a few minutes to run (~2-3 minutes with a core i5 CPU and 4GB Ram)